Piker-Alpha/macosxbootloader/README.md

 Introduction
 ------------

-This Github project is a new and updated branch of the [Yosemite tree](https://github.com/Piker-Alpha/macosxbootloader/tree/master) and is now targetted at OS X 10.11 El Capitan.
+This Github project is a new and updated branch of the [El-Capitan tree](https://github.com/Piker-Alpha/macosxbootloader/tree/El-Capitan) and is now targetted at macOS X 10.12 Sierra.

 Goals
 -----

-This project aims to add support for El Capitan (OS X 10.11) for unsupported Mac hardware with a 32-bit only EFI implementation.
+This project aims to add support for Sierra (macOS 10.12) for unsupported Mac hardware with a 32-bit only EFI implementation.
 Like for example the first and second generation Mac Pro models.
 Though it should work well with any other model with a 32-bit EFI implementation.

 Current State
 -------------

-The current state of this project is: Phase 1, 2 and 3 completed (OS X 10.11 El Capitan is now fully supported).

-Note: For more information about the development phases, please visit the [TODO list](https://github.com/Piker-Alpha/macosxbootloader/blob/El-Capitan/TODO.md).
+Work in progress...

 Download
 --------

-Prebuilt copies of boot.efi can be downloaded from the [project download page](http://piker-alpha.github.io/macosxbootloader/).
+Prebuilt copies of the new boot.efi for macOS 10.12 Sierra are not yet available.

 Compilation